-There’s plenty to keep both little and big kids entertained at Cotswold Farm Park, from their Animal Barn with piglets, donkey foals, and goat kids, to the Adventure Barn where younger children can run around and play, and adults can take a break with a cup of tea.
+There’s plenty to keep both little and big kids entertained at Cotswold Farm Park, from their Animal Barn with piglets, donkey foals, and goat kids, to the Adventure Barn where younger children can run around and play, while the adults can enjoy a well-earned break and a cuppa.

-Family Fun Just 30 Minutes (15 miles) Drive From The Royal Oak
+Family Fun Just 35 Minutes (20 Miles) Drive From The Beehive

 Animals At Cotswold Farm Park

-As a working farm, there are lots of farm animals for you and the whole family to see, from calves and chickens to rabbits and guinea pigs.
+As a working farm, there’s a variety of animals for the whole family to see, from calves and chickens to rabbits and guinea pigs.

 Walks Around Cotswold Farm Park

-Get some fresh Cotswold air on one of the many walks around the farm park.
+Take in some of the crisp, fresh Cotswold air on one of the many walks around the farm park.

-Looking for a longer walk in the great outdoors?
-The two-mile Wildlife Walk (or one mile if you prefer something a little quicker) is a pleasant walk, where you can see spectacular views and seasonal flowers around the farm.
+If you are looking for a longer walk, then the two-mile Wildlife Walk (or one mile if you prefer something a little quicker) is a lovely walk that takes in the spectacular views and seasonal flowers around the farm.